angular-gantt/angular-gantt/README.md

 ### Attributes
 - **auto-expand** (default `none`)

-  The Gantt date range will be extended if the user scroll to the left or right edge.
-Possible values are `both`, `left`, `right` or `none`.
+  Define if the date range will be extended when the user scroll to the left or right edge.
+  - `both`
+  - `left`
+  - `right`
+  - `none`

 - **allow-labels-resizing** (default `true`)

-  Defines if the user can resize the row label section by himself.
+  Row label section can be resized.

 - **allow-task-moving** (default `true`)

-  Defines if tasks can be moved inside a row.
+  Tasks can be moved inside a row.

 - **allow-task-resizing** (default `true`)

-  Defines if tasks can be resized.
+  Tasks can be resized.

 - **allow-task-row-switching** (default: `true`)

-  If enabled the user can move a task to a different row.
+  Tasks can be moved to a different row.

 - **allow-row-sorting** (default `true`)

-  Defines if the user can sort the rows by himself.
-This will switch the `sort-mode` to `custom` as soon as the user starts with the sort.
+  Rows can be manually sorted by drag and drop.
+This will set `sort-mode` to `custom` as soon as the user starts sorting.

 - **center-date**

-  Returns a function (`fn`) which can be called to center the specified date.
+  Function (`fn`) called to center the specified date.

   Usage:
   Specify the gantt property:
     `center-date="scrollToDate = fn"`

   In your code call:
-    `$scope.scrollToToday(new Date());`
+    `$scope.scrollToDate(new Date());`

 - **current-date** (default `line`)

-  Enable display of the current date.
+  How current date is displayed.
   - `none`
   - `line`
   - `column`

 - **current-date-value** (default to system current date)

-  Define the current date in the chart.
+  Current date in the chart.

   Usage:
   Specify the gantt property: